Edinburgh-Genome-Foundry/DnaChisel/README.rst

 How it works
 ------------

-DnaChisel hunts down every constraint breach and suboptimal region by recreating local version of the problem around these regions.
+DNA Chisel hunts down every constraint breach and suboptimal region by recreating local version of the problem around these regions.
 Each type of constraint can be locally *reduced* and solved in its own way, to ensure fast and reliable resolution.